-I get laughed at by friends and family for using too many checklists, but I truly believe in checklists to ensure I don't forget anything.
-This sample travel planning checklist can be used for big or small journeys and is flexible if you're planning really far ahead or spur-of-the-moment.
-In other words, whether you are planning a trip 6 months out or two days ahead, you can use this to check off what you need to get done ahead of time.
+A travel planning checklist allows you to relax.
+Use one for big or small journeys, as they can be flexible no matter if you're planning far ahead or spur-of-the-moment.
+Whether you are planning a trip six months out or two days ahead, you can use this to check off what you need to get done ahead of time.

-How to Pack Your Car for a Road Trip
+Get Your Car Ready for a Road Trip

-I kind of love the idea of just jumping in the car and going, but we all know leaving home without your travel essentials like money, maps and emergency beef-jerky is a bad idea.
-This list created by travel writer Johnna Kaplan will clue you in on the essentials to pack while you road trip.
+Part of a road trip's appeal is the idea of just jumping in your car and going, but we all know leaving home without your travel essentials like money, maps, and emergency beef jerky is a bad idea.
+Make a list ahead of time so that you don't forget anything that will make the ride more comfortable.

 Create an Itinerary